akeneo/pim-helpcenter/content/md/what-is/what-is-a-category.md

 From the UI, you can drag & drop categories to reorder them within the tree.
 ![image of reordering category ](../img/dummy.png)

+If you do not have the permission to see the categories (which is a permission defined for your user role in `System`/`Roles`), you will not be able to access the category panel displayed on the left side of the screen and access to the `Settings`/`Categories` menu.

 ::: warning
 You cannot sort category trees only categories.
 Trees are displayed by date of creation: new trees are displayed first.
 :::

 ::: ee
 In the Enterprise Edition, you can define specific user rights on categories, to give ownership on products.
 For more information about permissions on categories see the following page: [Proposals workflow](/articles/workflow.html).
-If you don't have the permission to see the categories, you won't be able to access the category panel displayed on the left side of the screen and access to the `Settings`/`Categories` menu.
 :::

 # How to categorize a product?